ccrelia8/Dietary-Restriction-Classifier/README.md

 Natural Language Processing: NLTK

-This project was developed as part of COSI 114a coursework.
+This project was developed as part of Brandeis University COSI 114a coursework.